 The most obvious way to tell the 3 screens apart is that the first one only had one slider, the last had 2.

 Expansion modules were the name of the game, turning a slightly long machine into something crazy-long.
 You could bolt onto the back various plastic modules to add modems, printers, video, serial, parallel adaptors, a voice synethesiser (!) and so on.
-It was a bit of a piss-take to be honest with them making you add these plastic modules on just to then be able to do something most PCs would just do.
+It was a bit of a tough ask that IBM was making you add these plastic modules on just to then be able to do something most (portable) PCs would just do.

 The year this machine was released was an utterly mad point in IBM's PC division.
 Some of the 'upgrades' for this machine are shared with the godawful PCjnr and whoever came up with adding plastic panels on the side of the Jnr applied the same concept to the Convertible.